 What Causes Dry Mouth?

-Dry mouth, or xerostomia, happens when your salivary glands don’t produce enough saliva.
 While it might sound minor, saliva plays a key role in keeping your mouth healthy—it helps wash away food particles, neutralize acids, and protect your teeth from decay.
 Without it, your mouth can feel sticky or uncomfortable, and your oral health can be at risk.

-There are many reasons you might experience dry mouth.
+Dry mouth can be caused by a variety of things.
 Medications for allergies, blood pressure, or depression are common culprits.
 Dehydration, caffeine, alcohol, and smoking can also reduce saliva flow.
 For some, it’s related to aging or underlying health conditions that impact the glands themselves.
 Even breathing through your mouth during sleep can leave you waking up with that parched feeling.

 The Benefits of Treating Your Dry Mouth